-Five details from the WHO-led report into Covid origins
+Five details from the WHO-led report on coronavirus origins

 What did the investigation conclude was the most likely scenario?

-A “very likely” scenario was that the virus was passed to humans through an unknown animal, the report concludes, while the widely-discussed idea that it leaked from a laboratory in Wuhan is described as “extremely unlikely.”
+A “very likely” scenario was that the virus was passed to humans through an unknown animal, the report concludes, while the widely discussed idea that it leaked from a laboratory in Wuhan is described as “extremely unlikely.”
 Two other scenarios — that the virus was passed directly from a bat and that it was spread via frozen food — are found to lie in between these two extremes.

-The results are likely to frustrate critics of the mission, who have said that it was politicized and did not fairly consider some scenarios because of pressure from the Chinese government, which has withheld information since the earliest days of the pandemic.
+The results are likely to frustrate critics of the mission, who have said that it was politicized and — because of pressure from the Chinese government, which has withheld information since the earliest days of the pandemic — did not fairly consider some scenarios.

-What did it say about Huanan market?
+What did it say about the Huanan market?

-Many of the early cases of the novel coronavirus in late 2019 were linked to Huanan Seafood Wholesale Market, a market in a densely populated part of Wuhan.
+Many of the early cases of the novel coronavirus in late 2019 were linked to the Huanan Seafood Wholesale Market, in a densely populated part of Wuhan.
 The WHO-led team visited the market in February and analyzed the data on early cases to consider whether they had a link to the market.
-They failed to reach a firm conclusion about the role of the market based on available data.
+They failed to reach a firm conclusion about the role of the market, based on available data.

-The team found that only 28 percent of confirmed early cases had exposure only to the Huanan market, while a further 5 percent had exposure to the market as well as other markets.
-The report notes that the case with the earlier known onset of covid-19 had “no history of exposure to the Huanan market” and that of the early cases, 47 percent had no history of market exposure at all.
+The team found only 28 percent of confirmed early cases had exposure only to the Huanan market, while a further 5 percent had exposure to the market as well as other markets.
+The report notes the case with the earlier known onset of the coronavirus had “no history of exposure to the Huanan market” and of the early cases, 47 percent had no history of market exposure at all.

-However, the report notes that while this may imply that the Huanan market was not the original source of the outbreak, many milder cases may have been missed as those infected did not seek medical attention.
-“No firm conclusion therefore about the role of the Huanan Market can be drawn,” the authors write.
+However, the report notes that while this may imply the Huanan market was not the original source of the outbreak, many milder cases may have been missed, with those infected not seeking medical attention.
+“No firm conclusion therefore about the role of the Huanan Market can be drawn,” the authors wrote.

-The report also noted that there were 92 cases of patients with coronavirus-like symptoms in October 2019, two months before any confirmed infection.
-While the Chinese government has ruled these out as possible covid-19 cases due to the early time frame, citing retrospective serological testing, the WHO team stated that levels of antibodies may have faded over the long time frame as tests were performed a year after possible infection.
+The report also noted there were 92 cases of patients with covid-19-like symptoms in October 2019, two months before any confirmed infection.
+While the Chinese government has ruled these out as possible covid-19 cases, citing retrospective serological testing, the WHO team stated that levels of antibodies may have faded over the long time frame as tests were performed a year after possible infection.

 What animals could have spread the virus to humans?